dvqc/weather-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) was to build an application to complete the given user stories.
+ - User story: I can see city weather as default, preferably my current location
+ - User story: I can search for city
+ - User story: I can see weather of today and the next 5 days
+ - User story: I can see the date and location of the weather
+ - User story: I can see according to image for each type of weather
+ - User story: I can see the min and max degree each day
+ - User story: I can see wind status and wind direction
+ - User story: I can see humidity percentage
+ - User story: I can see a visibility indicator
+ - User story: I can see the air pressure number
+ - User story(optional): I can request my current location weather
+ - User story(optional): I can convert temperature in Celcius to Fahrenheit and vice versa.

+Furthermore, the application was built with responsive design in mind, so it is accessible from a large range of devices.
 ## How To Use

 <!-- Example: -->